 And the hard work paid off.
 Becky said:

 I would say the reward from the end of it, to look at all of the costumes and be like, "I didn’t buy a single new thing for any of those", was worth it.

 What's next for The Nifty Thrifter?

-With plans to develop The Nifty Thrifter Instagram account, Becky hopes to start doing more videos on IGTV, like styling her mum and sister with second-hand clothes, and sharing vlogs of her thrift trips so you can see her best tips and finds.
+When we spoke to Becky back in 2019, she had plans to develop The Nifty Thrifter Instagram account.
+She was hoping to start doing more videos on IGTV and sharing vlogs of her thrift trips so you can see her best tips and finds.